ShavonS/mci2lab/README.md

 ## How to Play
 1. **Pop Bubbles**: Click on the bubbles to pop them and earn points.
 2. **Avoid Missing**: Don't let too many bubbles escape the screen.
 You can miss up to 3 bubbles.
-3. **Black Hole Power-Up**: Activate the black hole power-up by pressing the 'B' key.
-The black hole can only be activated once every 90 seconds and will clear all bubbles on the screen.
+3. **Black Hole Power-Up**:Activate the black hole power-up by pressing the 'B' key.
+On mobile you need to use two fingers to activate the power-up.
-4. **Two-Finger Interaction**: Use a two-finger pinch gesture to activate the black hole power-up.
-The black hole will be activated if the distance between your fingers changes significantly.
+The black hole can only be activated once every 15 seconds and will clear all bubbles on the screen.
-5. **Level Up**: Your level increases as you score more points, making the game more challenging.
+4. **Level Up**: Your level increases as you score more points, making the game more challenging.

 ## Controls
 - **Mouse**: Click to pop bubbles.